 Love story

-The Pic Saint-Loup got its name from a medieval legend, when three valiant knights from Saint-Martin-de-Londres, Loup, Guiral and Clair, were in love with the same woman.
+The Pic Saint-Loup got its name from a mediaeval legend, when three valiant knights from Saint-Martin-de-Londres, Loup, Guiral and Clair, were all in love with the same woman.
 Bertrade, the lady in question, promised to marry the most glorious and devoted man.
 To prove they were worth Bertrade’s love, the three knights went on a crusade.
 Unfortunately, Bertrade died while the men were away.
 Mad with grief, they decided to live their lives as hermits.
 The village of Saint-Martin-de-Londres is surrounded by three mountains, and each knight picked one.
 Each year for Christmas, the men lit a fire on top of the mountain to show they were still there.
-In the end, one by one, all three lights extinguished.
-To honour their courage and endless love, the mountains were named after them: Mont Saint-Guiral near Aigoual, Mont Saint-Clair near Sète and of course Pic Saint-Loup.
+In the end, one by one, all three lights were extinguished.
+To honour their courage and endless love, the mountains were named after them: Mont Saint-Guiral near Aigoual, Mont Saint-Clair near Sète and, of course, Pic Saint-Loup.